rasmuse/opentoolflux/README.md

 # Installation

-Picarrito is written in Python and works with Python 3.8+.
+OpenToolFlux is written in Python and works with Python 3.8+.

 This installation guide assumes that you already have Python 3.8+ and that you know how to use a terminal and install Python packages using `pip`.
 If you are unsure about any of these points, you might find it helpful to follow the instructions given by any of these sources: